Table of Contents[Hide][Show]

 - How the body responds to this chronic bacterial attack and the resulting inflammation

-First, these bacteria can destroy flesh and bone tissue in the mouth, leading to severe gum problems and tooth loss.
-In fact, these bacteria have been documented by microscope attacking and killing white blood cells! as a byproduct of this attack, they also dump toxins into the system.
+First, some think these bacteria can destroy flesh and bone tissue in the mouth, leading to severe gum problems and tooth loss.
+They also dump toxins into the system as a byproduct of this attack.

 The second risk is how the body responds to this chronic bacterial attack with an immune response and the resulting inflammation.

 How the Body Responds to Bacterial Infection in the Mouth

 The immune system recognizes gum disease as a rampant bacterial infection.
 One way the body defeats an infection is to increase the inflammation in the local area of the infection to increase blood flow, thus increasing the number of white blood cells to fight the infections.

 Swollen, painful gums, and bleeding when brushing or flossing are clear signs of an active bacterial infection in the mouth and an early warning sign of severe gum disease (which many people ignore even when their dental hygienist points it out).

 The problem arises when the infection is chronic, like gum disease.
 In the case of chronic infection, the body’s infection-fighting reaction becomes a habit, thus creating a state of chronic inflammation.